SiobhanSheehan/MisoSoup/readme.md

  - Issue with images not working in Github.
 Made changes to image files and updated the HTML to correct.
 They are currently responding
  - Adjusted footer and the margin around the submit button.
  - Added to CSS code for @media for tablets and phones.
 Tested it on my tablet and phone it scaled nicely
+ - Changed margin on Miso Soup to contain the height and keep the hero image of Miso from dropping below the screen
+ - added border around Miso Soup